Corporate Real Estate

 - Member, Board of Trustees, Edwin’s Leadership and Restaurant Institute

-- Vice Chair of Board, Downtown Cleveland Improvement Corporation
+- Chair of Board, Downtown Cleveland Improvement Corporation

 - Former Board Chair, Cleveland Neighborhood Progress, Inc.